 Starting your Paleo journey can be quite the challenge.
 Not only is it difficult to break old habits, but it can also be really hard to figure out what is kosher to eat and what isn't.
 Because oats are known for being a healthy, nutrient-rich food, many wonder if oats work with a Paleo diet.
-So, today we are going to digest exactly how oats work with a Paleo diet.
+Today we are going to digest exactly how oats work with a Paleo diet.
 But first, let’s understand what the Paleo diet is:

-Although oats are a very healthy food for a more mainstream diet, oats do contain anti-nutrients that the Paleo diet aims to avoid such as phytic acid, lectins, and avenin.
-Not only do oats contain a few anti-nutrients, they are also often contaminated with gluten.
+Although oats are a non-fattening healthy food for a more mainstream diet, oats do contain anti-nutrients that the Paleo diet aims to avoid such as phytic acid, lectins, and avenin.
+Not only do oats contain a few anti-nutrients, but they are also often contaminated with gluten.

 Next, let’s go over exactly what these anti-nutrients are:

 The first thing is to buy gluten-free oats.
-If you are having trouble finding gluten-free oats, you can find a wide variety of oats at Oats Overnight, all of our oats are gluten-free, nutrient-rich and will deliver straight to you.
-Once you’ve got your gluten-free oats, here are a few other steps to take to reduce the amount of phytic acid:
+If you are having trouble finding gluten-free oats, you can find a wide variety of oats at Oats Overnight that are gluten-free, nutrient-rich, and will be delivered straight to you.

 Oats Overnight offers deliciously nutritious, gluten-free oats that can be modified to work with your Paleo diet.
 In fact, many people add whey, kefir, or yogurt to their Oats Overnight for an added protein or acidic grain source.
 Check out our selection here.